brooks-coding/Carbon-Dioxide-Analysis/README.md

-# Carbon-Dioxide-Analysis
-Time series analysis and modeling of the Monthly Carbon Dioxide Levels at Mauna Loa dataset
+Final project as part of PSTATW 174 at UCSB.